0xPlatinum/Neoannophobia/README.md

 Cool, we have a dictionary we can reference with these winning moves.
 Lets start automating our first input, as well as recieving the response.
-We know that after winning a round, 3 lines are printed before the new month and day are given.
+We know that at the beginning of this prompt, 3 lines are printed before the new month and day are given.

 So we can just use "p.recvline()" to get all 3 of those lines, then we know the next line is the date.
 Something like this would work.
 But for now, since we just want to enter the dates and recieve dates, we just need one "p.recv()" which contains the date.
 Also, assuming we need to do this 100 times, lets put it into a while loop.